 2 These by-laws have effect for the purposes of the Country Areas Water Supply Act 1947 but the formal power to make them is now given by the Water Agencies (Powers) Act 1984 s.
 34.

+3 The Water Resources Legislation Amendment Act 2007 s.
+223 reads as follows:

+“

+223. Agreements and instruments generally

+(1) Any agreement or instrument (including subsidiary legislation) in force immediately before the transfer time —

+(a) to which a former body was a party; or

+(b) which contains a reference to a former body,

+has effect after the transfer time, to the extent to which the agreement or instrument relates to the functions of a relevant successor to the former body, as if —

+(c) the relevant successor were substituted for the former body as a party to the agreement or instrument; and

+(d) any reference in the agreement or instrument to the former body were (unless the context otherwise requires) amended to be or include a reference to the relevant successor.

+(2) This section does not apply to any agreement or instrument covered by another provision of this Part.

+”.

-3 Repealed by the Liquor Act 1970, which was repealed by the Liquor Licensing Act 1988.
+4 Repealed by the Liquor Act 1970, which was repealed by the Liquor Licensing Act 1988 which is now known as the Liquor Control Act 1988.

-4 Repealed by the Factories and Shops Act 1963, which was repealed by the Industrial Relations Legislation Amendment and Repeal Act 1995.
+5 Repealed by the Factories and Shops Act 1963, which was repealed by the Industrial Relations Legislation Amendment and Repeal Act 1995.